-Acupuncture during pregnancy is considered to have few adverse effects when applied correctly (1).
-According to a quality assessment review of 105 acupuncture studies on pregnant women held from 1998 to 2013, the risk of adverse events was mild, and serious adverse events were rare (2).
-This shows that acupuncture could be useful during pregnancy as well as birth under the guidance of an expert acupuncturist and with the approval of your gynecologist.
+One of acupuncture’s main advantages during pregnancy is arguably the avoidance of unnecessary medication (1).
+According to a quality assessment review of 105 acupuncture studies on pregnant women held from 1998 to 2013, the risk of adverse reactions were mild, and serious adverse reactions were rare (2).
+This shows that acupuncture could be useful during pregnancy as well as birth under the guidance of an expert acupuncturist.

 How Acupuncture Might Help During Pregnancy

 The health issues where acupuncture could possibly help are: